 Mission 2027 is a national mass screening campaign aimed at reaching 70% screening coverage for HPV and ensuring 90% timely treatment for precancerous lesions and cervical cancer.
-To date, 28% of eligible women have been screened, with an additional 900,000 women awaiting screening to help achieve this critical target.
+To date, over 35% of eligible women have been screened, with an additional 600,000 women awaiting screening to help achieve this critical target.
 Rwanda has already vaccinated over 90% of girls by the age of 15 and is now accelerating efforts in other critical areas to meet WHO’s goals for screening and treatment.
 This focus is not only essential for Rwanda but also for other low- and middle-income countries that need much more attention worldwide.

 On Global Cervical Cancer Elimination Day of Action in 2024, the Minister of Health in Rwanda and the Elekta Foundation officially announced their endorsement of the Mission 2027 campaign.
 This ambitious initiative aims to make Rwanda the first country in Africa to eliminate cervical cancer.